 Bounty Hunting of Mountain Lions

-Bounty hunting of Mountain Lions began as early as the 1600's in North America.
-Early settlers feared predators believing they had a negative effect on game populations.
-By the 1900's predators were killed in astonishing numbers.
-The killing of so many predators caused a disastrous effect on the ecosystem in some areas.
-Loss of wolves and cougars led to overpopulation of deer and other herbivores.
-Resulting in overgrazing, increased erosion, and decline in the long-term health of ecosystems.
+Bounty hunting of Mountain Lions began as early as the 1600s in North America.
+Early settlers feared predators believing they hurt game populations.
+By the 1900s, predators were killed in astonishing numbers.
+The killing of so many predators had a disastrous effect.
+The loss of wolves and cougars led to an overpopulation of deer and other herbivores resulting in overgrazing, increased erosion, and a decline in the long-term health of ecosystems.

 Human and Cougar Conflict

-A scientific review of records on attacks on humans by mountain lions in the United States and Canada.
-Starting from 1890 through 1990.
+A scientific review of attacks by mountain lions in the United States and Canada starting from 1890 through 1990.
 Indicated there were 53 mountain lion attacks on humans during this period.
-Nine attacks resulting in 10 human deaths, and 44 non-fatal attacks.
+Nine attacks resulted in 10 human deaths and 44 non-fatal attacks.
 At least 10 attacks since 2000 to present in the U.S. resulting in death from lion attacks.

 - Oregon has remained attack-free for more than 100 years.
 This number could change based on a suspected cougar attack in Oregon.

-- Always maintain eye contact, and never turn away from the lion - extremely important.
+- Always maintain eye contact, and never turn away from the lion.

 - Stand up straight, with arms above your head to appear larger.